 \section{Numerical values of parameters}

-To estimate the relevance of the different regimes discussed in this paper in the context of a biological cell, the important dimensionless parameters are the non dimensional compressibility $\bar \chi = \chi/(2 \eta k_d)$ and friction $\bar \xi = \xi h_0/\eta$.
+To estimate the relevance of the different regimes discussed in this paper in the context of a biological cell, the important dimensionless parameters are the non dimensional compressibility $\bar \chi = \chi/(2 \eta k_d)$ and friction $\bar \xi = \xi h_0/2\eta$.
 The relevance of friction also depends on the wavevector $\bar q=q h_0$.
 Typical values of the different parameters from the literature are reported in \cref{tab:params}.
 The compressibility can vary widely depending on the experimental conditions, so that $\bar\chi$ can potentially cover a wide range of value $\sim 10^{-4}-10^2$, thereby spanning the entire range from fully compressible to incompressible gels.
 On the other hand, the dimensionless friction $\bar\xi$ is expected to be rather small.
 The friction coefficient can be estimated as the product of the membrane (2D) viscosity times the density of actin-membrane linkers: $\xi\simeq\eta_{2D}^{\rm memb}\rho_b$, with $\rho_b\simeq 1/(10-100 \mathrm{nm})^2$, yielding $\bar\xi\sim 10^{-5}-10^{-2}$.
 This suggests that a full-slip approximation is reasonable.
-In particular, the characteristic length scale defined by the ration of gel viscosity over gel-membrane friction $\eta/\xi\sim 10-10^3\mathrm{\mu m}$ is of the order of the cell size or larger, meaning that the scale of the stabilising stress in the compressible limit (\cref{sigmatot}) is set by the friction parameter and is rather small ($\sim\xi v_p\lesssim 10$Pa), promoting membrane instability by curvature-polymerisation coupling for compressible gels.
+In particular, the characteristic length scale defined by the ratio of gel viscosity over gel-membrane friction $\eta/\xi\sim 10-10^3\mathrm{\mu m}$ is of the order of the cell size or larger.
+This means that the scale of the stabilising stress in the compressible limit (\cref{sigmatot}), which is set by the friction parameter, is rather small ($\sim\xi v_p\lesssim 10$Pa).